Puckridge Boat Ramp

 Drive or bike to Ceduna Waters located 4km south of Ceduna (just past the Shelly Beach Caravan Park).

 This trail allows you to enjoy the coast whether you want to stay in your car, drive onto the beach, swim or fish.
-Venture all the way to Cape Vivonne and see what unbelievable beach and island views await you.
+With a 4WD for clearance, venture all the way on a two wheel track to Cape Vivonne and see what unbelievable beach and island views await you.

 A perfect 30-minute drive, or a day trip to lunch, swim and fish.